 ART 101 HISTORY AND APPRECIATION OF ART I (3 cr.)
 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
 Part I of II.
 Lecture 3 hours per week.

-Prerequisite: ENF 3 or ENG 111 correquisite.
+Prerequisite: A placement of ENF 3 or ENG 111 corequisite.
 May be taken out of sequence.

-ART 102 HISTORY AND APPRECIATION OF ART II
+ART 102 HISTORY AND APPRECIATION OF ART II (3 cr.)

-(3 cr.)
 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
 Part II of II.
 Lecture 3 hours per week.
-Prerequisite: ENF 3 or ENG 111 co-requisite.
+Prerequisite: A placement of ENF 3 or ENG 111 co-requisite.
 May be taken out of sequence.